soug86/Challenge-5/README.md

 Reviewing the Average Fare per Driver, we see that Rural areas pay an average of *$55.49* per driver which is the **highest** and over **340% more** than Urban cities *($55.49 vs $16.57)* which has the lowest fare per driver.

-This data-point suggests that drivers in the Rural population get more than three times per ride compared to Urban population and more than 40% more than their Suburban counterparts.
-This is inspite of the fact that, as discussed above, Rural population pays more per ride compared to other cities.
+This data-point suggests that drivers in the Rural population get more than **three times** per ride compared to Urban population and **40% more** than their Suburban counterparts.
+Also, as discussed above, Rural population pays more per ride compared to other cities.
 This suggests that if Pyber is able to expand its number of drivers into Rural areas, it should be able to improve both accessibility and affordability going forward as the current pool of dRural Drivers might not be able to support all of the demand.

 This data-point also suggests that Rural drivers potentially earn much more than their Urban and Suburban counterparts which should help Pyber with recruiting more drivers in Rural cities.
 ### e) Total fare by city type by Date